Supersymmetric SYK model and random matrix theory: Random matrix classification

 Now we already obtain the random matrix type of the supercharge.
 Thus the structure of the square of $Q$ could be considered case by case.
-Before that, we can notice one general property, that unlike the GOE or GSE group in SYK, in the supersymmetric model there is a supercharge $Q$ contains odd number of Dirac fermions as a symmetry of $H$, thus it always changes the parity.
-Thus the spectrum of $H$ is always decomposed to two degenerated blocks.
+Before that, we can notice one general property, that unlike the GOE or GSE group in SYK, in the supersymmetric model, there is a supercharge $Q$ contains an odd number of Dirac fermions as a symmetry of $H$.
+Thus it always changes the parity.
+Thus the spectrum of $H$ is always decomposed to two degenerate blocks.
 Another general property is that the spectrum of $H$ is always positive because $Q$ is Hermitian and $H=Q^2>0$.
-Thus the random matrix class of $\mathcal{N}=1$ will be some classes up to positivity constraint. \begin{itemize} \item $N=0 \bmod 8$: In this case $Q$ is a BDI (chGOE) matrix.
+Thus the random matrix class of $\mathcal{N}=1$ will be some classes up to positivity constraint. \begin{itemize} \item $N=0 \bmod 8$: In this case, $Q$ is a BDI (chGOE) matrix.
 Thus we can write down the block decomposition as

 where $A$ is a real matrix.
-Thus the hamiltonian is obtained by
+Thus the Hamiltonian is obtained by

-Since $ AA^{T}$ and $A^T A$ share the same eigenvalues ($\{R,Q\}=0$ thus $R$ flips the sign of eigenvalues of $Q$, but after squaring these two eigenvalues with opposite signatures become the same), and there is no internal structure in $A$ (in this case $P$ is a symmetry of $Q$, $[P,Q]=0$, but $P^2=1$, thus $P$ cannot provide any further degeneracy), we obtain that $H$ has a two-fold degeneracy.
+Since $ AA^{T}$ and $A^T A$ share the same eigenvalues ($\{R,Q\}=0$.
+Thus $R$ flips the sign of eigenvalues of $Q$, but after squaring these two eigenvalues with opposite signatures become the same), and there is no internal structure in $A$ (in this case $P$ is a symmetry of $Q$, $[P,Q]=0$, but $P^2=1$.
+Thus, $P$ cannot provide any further degeneracy), we obtain that $H$ has a two-fold degeneracy.
 Moreover, because $A A^T$ and $A^T A$ are both real positive-definite symmetric matrix without any further structure, it is nothing but the subset of GOE symmetry class with positivity condition.
-These two sectors will be exactly degenerated. \item $N=4\text{ mod }8$: In this case $Q$ is a CII (chGSE) matrix.
-Thus we can write down the block decomposition as where $B$ is a quaternion Hermitian matrix.
-Thus after squaring we obtain
+These two sectors will be exactly degenerate. \item $N=4\text{ mod }8$: In this case $Q$ is a CII (chGSE) matrix.
+Thus we can write down the block decomposition as